Ch4os1/OSCP-Exam-Lab-Prep-List/README.md

-# WriteUps-PG-OffSec (For OSCP Practice)
+# OSCP Practice Prep List
-A complete collection of OffSec PG write-ups used for OSCP preparation.
-Each write-up documents my process, methodology, and lessons learned while honing red team and pentesting skills.
+A complete collection of OffSec PG labs and HTB prob labs used for OSCP preparation.
+**NOTE**: As required by OffSec this repo will not contain actual writeups.

 For HTB write-ups please visit: https://github.com/Ch4os1/WriteUps-HTB